where to see the northern lights in norway

 When is the best time of day to see the Northern Lights?

-The Northern Lights can show at any time of the day as long as there are darkness, clear skies, and solar activity, as we mentioned before.
+The Northern Lights can show at any time of the day as long as it is dark, there are clear skies, and solar activity, as we mentioned before.

-Statistically, midnight and the hours around midnight from 10:00 to 2:00 are the best time of day to see the Northern Lights and when most Aurora sightings concentrate.
+Statistically, midnight and the hours around midnight from 10:00 to 2:00 are the best times of day to see the Northern Lights and when most Aurora sightings occur.

 To find out the best time to see Northern Lights tonight, check the official Space weather Aurora forecast, where you can see the KP index, the Auroral Oval, and other indicators. (+ info in our Northern Lights forecast article)